Welsh Labour: Clear Red Water

 On 6 May 2016, Welsh Labour won 29 of the 60 seats in the Assembly elections and secured a fifth term in government, in a minority coalition with the sole remaining Welsh Lib Dem member, Kirsty Williams.
 In 2017 cabinet was reshuffled with Dafydd Elis-Thomas joining it.
 Plaid Cymru also participated in an alliance with the party from 2016 to 2017.
 Welsh Labour supported remain at the 2016 EU membership referendum, though most Welsh voters in that referendum ultimately chose leave.
 Labour won a plurality of votes and majority of seats in Wales at the 2017 and 2019 UK general elections, with the overall trend of the party's fortunes broadly mirroring its results across Britain; gaining seats and vote share in 2017 and losing both in 2019.

+Following Carwyn Jones' retirement as leader in 2018, Mark Drakeford, the main architect of the 'clear red water' policy became leader.
+He pursued further Welsh devolution and divergence from the UK Labour policies (although they were more similar under Jeremy Corbyn's leadership).
+During the COVID-19 pandemic, since healthcare is devolved Drakeford pursed many policies that diverged from the UK government, this also elevated the publicity of the Senedd and Drakeford which was responsible for Covid-19 response policies in Wales.

 I think it is [...] really important and fascinating that after 22 years the Welsh Labour Party is still going to be an essential component of the next Welsh Government.
 London has become a Labour heartland, Scotland is very much not a Labour heartland, seats that had reliably voted Labour up until 2010 have massively trended towards the Conservatives and yet the Welsh Labour party; the dude abides...